chrisgrieser/shimmering-obsidian/README.md

 - Note that you have to select `Move to Obsidian trash` in the Obsidian settings under the `Files & Links` before deleted files can be found here.

 **`o.obsidian`: Open the [.obsidian] folder of your vault.**
-- The hidden [.obsidian folder](https://help.obsidian.md/Advanced+topics/Deleting+files) located in your vault root will be opened in Finder.
+- The hidden .obsidian folder located in your vault root will be opened in Finder.
 - This work regardless of whether you have enabled displaying hidden files in macOS' Finder or not.

+**`oplugin`: Open the [plugin] folder of your vault.**
+- The plugin folder in the hidden `.obsidian` folder will be opened in Finder.

 **`ovault`: Open the [trash] folder of your vault.**
 - Conveniently switch the vault used by this workflow.
 (Currently, this workflow only works on one vault at the same time.)

-*When used, this workflow automatically checks once per day for new updates.
-Those new updates will be automatically downloaded.*

 ### CSS-related Features